mahmoudroid-abo/ImageSearchApp/README.md

 This Project consumes The UnSplash API to Search and Display Photos, Display the User Account who submitted the Photo.

 # Please Note
-- Put Your Own API Access Key From Here https://unsplash.com/documentation , Register As A developer and Get Your Free Access Key.
+- Put Your Own API Access Key From Here https://unsplash.com/documentation , Register As a developer and Get Your Free Access Key.
+- In Android Studio Go To -> gradel.propertise then change "unsplash_access_key" To your new One.

 ## Features and Libraries: